Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/04_trace_ingest_dtapi/index.md

 ![access token](../../assets/images/access-token.png)

+### Submit API token to Microsoft Forms

+***Important***
+This API token will also be used in the next part of the hands on.
+The instructor will need this token to configure an OpenTelemetry Collector.

+Please submit your token to [https://forms.office.com/r/b8We3K7Njk](https://forms.office.com/r/b8We3K7Njk)

+In an actual production environment, please treat your Access Tokens with utmost care and not distribute it indiscriminately.
+As your lab environment will be destroyed after this session, we are using this token as a means to demonstrate some capabilities within the scope of the lab.

 ### Restart the Vintage Bag Shop Application

 In order for the modifications to become active you need to shut down the application.
 Press `Ctrl-C` within the terminal window and restart the app